Ueno Park (Tokyo) 上野恩賜公園

 The JR Yamanote loop line stops in Ueno, four stops away from Tokyo Station.
 The station can be reached from Narita Airport via the Narita Skyliner, as well as via bullet trains from northern and the west coast of Japan.

 Ueno Station is sprawling, but Ueno Park has an easy-to-find dedicated exit.
 You can see the park across the street from the conveniently named JR Ueno Station Park Exit.

-Popular for its great museums, the pandas at Ueno Zoo, the Shinobazu Pond, and the historic Toshogu Shrine, Ueno Park's cherry blossoms are what it's most famous for.
+Famous for its excellent museums, the pandas at Ueno Zoo , the Shinobazu Pond, and the historic Toshogu Shrine, Ueno Park's cherry blossoms are what it's most famous for.
 Accordingly, a visit to the park during spring is a bucket-list item for many Japanese people.

 The first trees here were planted by Tokugawa Ieyasu (1543-1616), founder of the Tokugawa Shogunate.
 None of those original trees have survived the more than 400 years since then, but the tradition of viewing sakura blossoms in the park has expanded to legendary proportions.

 Every year, Ueno Park draws crowds of more than 2 million people during the springtime sakura season, with most of them filling the main path in the park near the entrance to Ueno Zoo .
 This area has around half the entire park's cherry blossoms, and during its peak, people pick their way through the crowds camped out on picnic mats.
 It's a raucous outdoor party, lasting night and day, of people eating and drinking under the iconic pink and white petals.